P2LHAP:Wearable sensor-based human activity recognition, segmentation and forecast through Patch-to-Label Seq2Seq Transformer: Introduction

-A second approach involves multi-task learning in Fig. 1(b), where multiple interrelated tasks share data and encoders, learning a common data representation.
-Subsequently, multiple lightweight single-task models \cite{duan2023multi , xia2022boundary, kim2023multi} are employed.
+A second approach involves multi-task learning in Fig. 1(b), recent advancements in multi-task Human Activity Recognition learning frameworks \cite{duan2023multi, xia2022boundary, kim2023multi} leverage the interdependencies among tasks to facilitate data sharing and encoder learning, enabling the extraction of common data representations.
+Following this, multiple lightweight single-task models are employed.
 While this approach often enhances multitasking effectiveness, it introduces increased model complexity compared to single-task models.
-Managing this complexity may necessitate additional computational resources and careful architectural design.
-Furthermore, these multitask models can be more sensitive to hyperparameter choices, demanding meticulous tuning to achieve optimal performance across all tasks.
+Managing this complexity may require additional computational resources and careful architectural design.
+Simultaneously, it is crucial to ensure consistency in the model output representation across different tasks.
+Our objective is to standardize the output representation for improved task-specific adaptability.
+Furthermore, these multitask models can be more sensitive to hyperparameter choices, requiring meticulous tuning to achieve optimal performance across all tasks.

 Different from the first two methods, as shown in Fig. 1(c), this paper proposes a novel Patch-to-Label Seq2Seq framework that tackles all the three human activity perception tasks in a single-task model, named P2LHAP.
 P2LHAP adopts the encoder-decoder framework, the input is a patch sequence of sensor data, and the output is a sequence of patch-level activity label, where a patch is a short segment of sensor data points.
-With patch-level labels, as shown in Fig. 1(c), it can simply Merge adjacent identical labels to determine the category of the active boundary.
-In addition, using the encoder-decoder architecture of seq2seq, It is easy to output future activity token sequences, making it simple to predict activity label.
-The architecture handling capability of variable-length sensor activity sequences is excellent, and it exhibits high adaptability to sequences of indefinite length.
-Moreover, it comprehensively considers all information within the input sensor signal sequence, effectively retaining the contextual information of the sensor data stream.
+With patch-level labels, it can simply Merge adjacent identical labels to determine the category of the active boundary.
+In addition, using the encoder-decoder architecture of seq2seq, it can easily output future activity token sequences, making it simple to predict activity label.
+The architecture handling capability of variable-length sensor activity sequences is excellent, and it exhibits high adaptability to sequences of indefinite length, comprehensively considering all information within the input sensor signal sequence and effectively retaining the contextual information of the sensor data stream.